 Still, I try to infuse each day with an upbeat attitude at every opportunity because that’s how I am, like maybe today is the day he’ll realize how nice it is to be positive.
 “Look at this beautiful morning!”
 I trill, opening his shades.

 “I like it better when it’s raining,” he says flatly.
-And if he’s in a “good” mood (for him, anyway) and feeling especially talkative, he’ll go on about how when he’s older he’s going to move into a tiny apartment in the Pacific Northwest, where it rains all the time, with no room for anyone but cats.
+He truly does, hunkering down in his bedroom with a blanket around his shoulders and watching the rainfall — if not with a smile, then at least with a slightly lessened frown.
+And if he’s in a “good” mood (for him, anyway) and feeling especially talkative, he’ll go on about how when he’s older he’s going to move to the Pacific Northwest, where it rains all the time, into a tiny apartment with no room for anyone but cats.

 And that’s how it goes.